RoyBangdlsu/LBYCPG3-PROJECT-WEBPAGE/README.md

 # Fitness Tracker

 A web application to track fitness activities, set fitness goals, log workouts, and view progress over time.
+For easy running just download the zip file i put in the folder and move it to different folder and run it

 ## Features